kcoley/gltf2usd/README.md

 - There are several edge cases that have not been fully tested yet

 # Dependencies:
-- You will need to initially have `USD` installed on your system and have the Python modules built
+- You will need to initially have [USD v18.09](https://github.com/PixarAnimationStudios/USD) installed on your system and have the Python modules built
 - Pillow (Python module for image manipulation)